apache/flink/docs/ops/cli.md

                                           and added to the PYTHONPATH of the python UDF worker.
 A directory which
                                           contains the installation packages of
-                                          these dependencies could be
+                                          these dependencies could be specified
-                                          specifiedvia second parameter.
-Use '#'
-                                          as the separator of parameters if
+                                          optionally.
+Use '#' as the separator
-                                          second parameter exists. (e.g.:
+                                          if the optional parameter exists
-                                          --pyRequirements
+                                          (e.g.: --pyRequirements
                                           file:///tmp/requirements.txt#file:///t
-                                          mp/cached_dir)
+                                          mp/cached_dir).
      -q,--sysoutLogging                   If present, suppress logging output to standard out.
      -s,--fromSavepoint <savepointPath>   Path to a savepoint to restore the job